 Paid Time Off (PTO) is a benefit and not a form of compensation.
 PTO is not accrued, but is allocated as of January 1 of each year.
 PTO includes both vacation and sick leave.

-Each employee contract states the total number of PTO days for the employee.

 PTO includes vacation, family, and sick leave, and can be taken anytime during the year.
 Scheduling PTO must be arranged in advance and approved by the employee’s supervisor.